 An important aspect of personality psychology is being able to read and understand current research on the topic.
-There will be an opportunity for each student to gain extra credit worth up to 2.5% of your grade by completing a one-page (single-spaced) response paper to a scientific journal article chosen out of a list of possible readings.
+There will be an opportunity for each student to gain extra credit worth up to 3% of your grade by completing a one-page (single-spaced) response paper to a scientific journal article chosen out of a list of possible readings.
 Your response should include a summary of the methodology and findings described in the paper and a reaction highlighting the implications and limitations of the research.
 This will be graded from 0 to 10 and extra credit will be given according to how well the paper fulfilled the assignment expectations.
 A list of possible readings can be found on Canvas under the Files section in the Extra Credit folder.
+This can be turned in at any time over the semester and up to 24 hours after the final exam is completed.